-We wanted to fund our honeymoon to America, starting in New York, flying to Nashville, then driving all the way to the Florida Keys.
+We wanted to fund our USA honeymoon road trip.
+The plan started in New York, flying to Nashville, then driving all the way to the Florida Keys.
 We really wanted our friends to feel like they helped us do the amazing things we got do on our honeymoon.
 It made the honeymoon even more special.
 My friend had used Patchwork for her wedding registry list.
 Therefore we knew how nice it was to feel like you are contributing to your friend’s honeymoon happiness!
 It’s just so easy and everything is online, even your busiest friends and oldest family members can use it.

 What kinds of things did your friends treat you to?

 Someone bought us an evening at a New Orleans Jazz night – this was quite possibly our favourite evening of the whole honeymoon.
 Our friend recommended seeing The Soul Rebels who were playing in New Orleans when we were there.
 They are an eight-piece band who play Jazz but sprinkled with hip-hop, pop, funk and rock.
 If you ever see them listed anywhere, GO.